 Note: Learn more about the implication of gift subscriptions on accounting here.

-If a client pays with his credit card:
+If a client pays with their credit card:

 If a client pays an open or past due invoice by cheque: